"I have spent my life tracking down the murderers of yesterday. Mr. Timmerman is tracking down the murderers of tomorrow."

 After the first Gulf War, Timmerman assisted a veterans group in a class action lawsuit against the German companies who helped build Saddam Hussein's deadly chemical weapons, which may have contributed to Persian Gulf War Syndrome.

-direct, material involvement in the al Qaeda plot to
+material involvement in the al Qaeda plot to attack

-strengthen America's greatest export of all: democracy as a
+America's greatest export of all: democracy both as a

 Congressional aid and a human rights activist.

-with Peter Rodman, Joshua Muravchik, and a group of
+In 1995, along with Peter Rodman, Joshua Muravchik, and a

-Iranian democrats seeking an end to brutal, clerical rule in Iran, and
+democrats seeking an end to brutal, clerical rule in Iran,

 and has helped keep Congress and the public informed of

 lobby here in the United States.

-deportation back to Iran, where they
+dissidents from deportation back to Iran, where they

-part of the Iran course material by the Pentagon's Joint Counter
+has been used as part of the Iran course material by the

 Timmerman's work as an investigative reporter has won consistent praise for its accuracy and courage.
 Many of the stories about the Clinton administration's high-technology giveaway to Communist China started with pieces he wrote for The American Spectator, including an expose of influence peddling in the Pentagon under then Secretary of Defense William Perry.

-commissioned by various committees.
-"Many of the facts Ken first
+Reports commissioned by various committees.
+"Many of the

-reported were confirmed to me and my colleagues in classified
+facts Ken first reported were confirmed to me and my

 The blue ribbon Commission To Assess the Ballistic Missile Threat to the United States (the Rumsfeld Commission) incorporated many of his suggestions in its final report in April 1998, which concluded it was in America's interest to deploy a national missile defense.